Terracotta-OSS/terracotta-core/kits/source/docs/notices/readme.txt

 Configuration File Samples
 --------------------------

-The "config-examples" directory for each product contains a sample Terracotta configuration file with example settings appropriate for a typical deployment.
+The "config-examples" directory contains sample Terracotta configuration file with example settings appropriate for a typical deployment.
 The directory also contains a reference configuration file for a complete explanation of the options available.

 Sample Applications
 -------------------

-Terracotta products ship with sample applications to show by example how to use Terracotta to cluster the JVM.
+Terracotta ships with sample applications to show by example how to use Terracotta to cluster the JVM.
 The sample applications for Terracotta Sessions are available from links in Configurator.
-For Terracotta for Spring and Terracotta DSO, the sample applications are in the "samples" directory.
+For Terracotta for Spring, the sample applications are in the "samples/spring" directory.
+For Terracotta Pojos, the sample applications are in the "samples/pojo" directory.

 Administration Tools